darrenbritton/react-flickr-hero/README.md

 # react-flickr-hero

-hero image component with flickr integration
+Hero image component with flickr integration. see the docs [site](https://darrenbritton.com/react-flickr-hero/) here for further details.